 Looking for more Hotel options, check out our list of Best Hotels In Boston For Families!

-We hope you liked this list of Best Things To Do In Boston With Kids from our top contributor Alison Netzer!
+We hope you liked this list of Best Things To Do In Boston With Kids!
 Whether you’re visiting for a short time or taking an extended vacation, we know you’ll love visiting this famous Massachusetts destination.
 Enjoy Boston with your kids!

 *This post may contain affiliate links that may earn us a small commission, at no additional cost to you.
 Affiliate links in no way inform the hotels, sights, products, or other recommendations included in our articles.
 All opinions and recommendations expressed here are compiled from submissions submitted by the generous members of our Families Who Love To Travel community.

 - A Family Adventure: The Best Tours And Classes In Tuscany For Kids

 - 19 Best Tours + Experiences in Washington DC for Families Using Tripadvisor

 - A Fun & Educational 2- to 5-Day Berlin Itinerary With Kids